Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Computation on fine lattices is wasteful

 \section{Computation on fine lattices is wasteful}

-A common method for performing inference with LGCPs is to take the observation window $\Omega$ and construct a fine regular lattice over it \citep{art245,tech94,illianalb:11} and to then consider the number of points $N_{ij}$ observed in each cell $s_{ij}$ of the lattice.
-It is a simple consequence of the definition of a LGCP that $N_{ij}$ may be considered as independent Poisson random variables, that is where $\Lambda_{ij} = \int_{s_{ij}} \lambda(s)\,ds$ is the total intensity in each cell.
-Generally speaking, it is impossible to compute the total intensity for each cell and we therefore use the approximation $\Lambda_{ij} \approx |s_{ij}| \exp(z_{ij})$, where $z_{ij}$ is a `representative value' of ${Z(s)}$ within the cell $s_{ij}$ and $|s_{ij}|$ is the area of cell $s_{ij}$.
-With this, the LGCP model has been transformed into the rather more benign GLM framework and can be treated appropriately.
-This method has been used to great success in a number of applications and it has been shown to converge to the true solution as the size of the cells decreases to zero \citep{waagepetersen2004}.
+A common method for performing inference with log-Gaussian Cox processes is to take the observation window $\Omega$, construct a fine regular lattice over it, and then consider the number of points $N_{ij}$ observed in each cell $s_{ij}$ of the lattice \citep{art245,illianalb:11}.
+It is a simple consequence of the definition of a log-Gaussian Cox process that the $N_{ij}$ may be considered as independent Poisson random variables, that is $ N_{ij} \sim \mbox{Po}(\Lambda_{ij}), $ where $\Lambda_{ij} = \int_{s_{ij}} \lambda(s)\,ds$ is the total intensity in each cell.
+It is impossible to compute the total intensity for each cell and we therefore use the approximation $\Lambda_{ij} \approx |s_{ij}| \exp(z_{ij})$, where $z_{ij}$ is a representative value of ${Z(s)}$ within the cell $s_{ij}$ and $|s_{ij}|$ is the area of cell $s_{ij}$.
+The log-Gaussian Cox process model can then be treated within the generalised linear mixed model framework.
+This method has been used in a number of applications and converges to the true solution as the size of the cells decreases to zero; see Corollary A\ref{cor:lattice} or \citet{waagepetersen2004}.

+The computational challenge is that, if $Z(s)$ is a general Gaussian random field, the multivariate Gaussian vector $z$ that contains the $z_{ij}$s will have a dense covariance matrix.
+The resulting computational complexity limits this method to quite small lattices.
+If $Z(s)$ is stationary and the observation window is a rectangle, it is possible to use the block Toeplitz structure of the covariance matrix to speed up some computations \citep{art245}.
+Unfortunately, the block Toeplitz structure is fragile and any inference method that constructs a second-order approximation to the posterior distribution, such as manifold Markov chain Monte Carlo simulation \citep{Girolami:2011hw} or the integrated nested Laplace approximation, will destroy the computational savings.